See the list of notable past total solar eclipses in the U.S. since 1778

 On April 8, 2024, a rare total solar eclipse will be visible in parts of the United States.
 Those in the path of totality will have the opportunity to see the sun be fully covered by the moon for several minutes.

-Total solar eclipses are rare, and aren't often visible from the U.S. The last time one occurred was in 2017.
-That eclipse was visible from coast to coast.
+Total solar eclipses are rare, and aren't often visible from the U.S. The last time one occurred here was in 2017, and the U.S. won't see another until 2044.

 Here's a list of all the times a total solar eclipse has been recorded in the United States.